abdulazizdablo/hackerrank_solution/README.md

 # Summary
-This is incomplete solution done by me for th Price to sell problem on Hackerrank
+This is incomplete solution done by me for the Price to sell problem on Hackerrank